Kehrlann/kehrlann.github.io/_posts/2023-10-04-project-carvel.md

 Question:

 > What are the benefits still having valid yaml when using carvel?
 Syntax errors will still need to
-> be adressed by a specific carvel linter.
+> be addressed by a specific carvel linter.

 That's an interesting question.
 When I talk about YAML correctness and ytt, I mean multiple things.